histrio/web/content/blog/close-all-but-the-last-vim.md

 +++
 date = "2017-08-13T23:12:44+03:00"
-title = "Close all but he last windows in gvim" tags = ["snippets", "vim"]
+title = "Close all but the last windows in gvim" tags = ["snippets", "vim"]

 +++